 From this discussion, you want to learn, his or her:

-Some companies have more flaws than others.
-The issue is not whether a company has flaws.
+Some companies have more flaws than others but the issue is not whether a company has flaws.
 The issue is how the company responds to those shortcomings or flaws.
-The great companies respond quickly to make things right.
+The great companies respond quickly and effectively to make things right.

 The first several minutes of any conversation with a salesperson sets the emotional tone of the rest of your time together.

 Therefore, the more difficulty a salesperson is having in selling... the more beneficial it is to begin your meeting by finding aspects of their selling that they are doing well.
 That affirms to your salesperson that you do recognize the good aspects of their work.

-Then, when you address areas needing attention, they are more willing to consider and act upon your suggestions, because he or she believes you understand and value the efforts they are already giving.
+Then, when you address areas needing attention, they are more willing to consider and act upon your suggestions, because they believe you understand and value the efforts they are already giving.

-By the way, this practice is valuable for all your professional and personal relationships.
+By the way, this practice is valuable for all your professional and personal relationships!